superphy/spfy/docs/source/contributing.rst

 You will then have to enqueue a job, based off that request form.
 There is an example of how form parsing is handled for Subtyping in the `upload()` method of `ra_posts.py`_.

-If you're integrating your codebase with Spfy, add your code to a new directory in `/app/modules` and a method to enqueue in `/app/modules/somemodule.py` for example.
+If you're integrating your codebase with Spfy, add your code to a new directory in `/app/modules` and a method which handles enqueing in `/app/modules/somemodule.py` for example.
 The `gc.py`_ file resembles a basic template for a method to enqueue.

 .. code-block:: python